benmoran56/esper/README.rst

 What's New
 ----------
-**1.3.1** - Dramatic performance improvements by Cythonizing Esper and using the `fastcache <https://pypi.org/project/fastcache/>`_ library.
+**1.3.1** - Dramatic performance improvements by Cythonizing Esper.
             The usage of Cython increased performance by 22% and is evidenced in the "benchmark_fps.py" example.
-In addition, cache hits were further improved by up to 10-30x by using the fastcache library instead of the caching implementation found in functools.
+Cache sizes were also limited to allow for LRU optimization.

 **1.3.0** - Feature release.
             Added new `World.has_components` method which allows multiple Component queries.
 Returns a boolean.